carsten-cichon/Kev-and-Rob-Project/README.txt

 getting the host name of the computer, he handled making sure that only numbers and letters were recorded by the keylogger, and he handled the functionality for building http requests from scratch and sending them through a socket to the web server along with all other extra features.
-He also wrote the entire webserver and web pages, and he set up the database for the server.
+He also wrote the entire webserver and web pages, and he set up the database for the server, while also helping with describing the code in the paper.

 ## How to run it / How was it compiled?